MahmoudSB/demo/README.md

 # Demo
 This is a demo repository.
 Basically, I made this repository to find out how these all work.
-Including the commands of git bash.
+Including some commands of git bash.